 In accordance with ASC 740, the Company records interest related to uncertain tax positions as a part of Interest expense on the accompanying Consolidated Statements of Operations.
 Any penalties are recognized as part of Miscellaneous expense on the accompanying Consolidated Statements of Operations.
-The Company does not have a liability for tax penalties or interest related to uncertain tax positions.
+The Company does not have a liability for tax penalties or interest related to uncertain tax positions for any period presented.